 Use this guide to find out about sources and commentary for Anglo-American or common law legal history, including ebooks, ejournals, and databases.

 Some of the key online resources available to holders of an Oxford SSO are:

 Online resources available to anyone with access to the internet

 The Law Bod is Oxford University's principal repository of printed sources for the history of the laws of England.
 Manuscripts - regardless of subject content - are in the care of the Bodleian Special Collections in the Weston Library.

-The Law Bod also has the principal collection for legal history research for those countries which are part of the common law tradition of law as a result of colonial history: the current members of the Commonwealth and the United States.
+The Law Bod also has the principal collection for legal history research for those countries which are part of the common law or Anglo-American legal tradition.

 Opportunities to learn, meet, and network!